 - Posting another’s personal information (e.g., address, phone number, etc.)

 - Threats of violence and bodily harm**

-If you think that a certain individual has made a boo-boo, privately bring the post in question to any site/group/forum moderator.
-If they deem that a violation has indeed been made, they may then deal with the violator as follows:
+If you think that a certain individual has made a violation, bring the post in question to any site/group/forum moderator.

 - Please don’t use the group document function.
 If you’d like to discuss a document, create a document on your own profile and post the link on the wall.